SantoriniDave.com

 Is it safe to stay in the outer arrondissements?

 Yes.
 Areas such as the 11th, 12th, and 15th are very popular, safe, and residential districts.
-While some areas near the large train stations (Gare du Nord/Gare de l’Est) can be gritty, the city is generally well-lit and safe for families and couples, especially within the first 11 arrondissements.
+While some areas near the large train stations (Gare du Nord/Gare de l’Est) can be gritty at night, the city is generally well-lit and safe for families.
+Tip: Avoid signing “petitions” from strangers on the street; this is a common distraction scam.

 Which neighborhood is best for shopping?